Middleground: Racing career

-Middleground was ridden throughout his career by 16-year-old apprentice jockey Bill Boland, and he was trained by Max Hirsch, both future U.S. Hall of Fame inductees.
+Bred by Robert J. Kleberg III, Middleground was ridden throughout his career by 16-year-old apprentice jockey Bill Boland, and he was trained by Max Hirsch, both future U.S. Hall of Fame inductees.

 As a two-year-old in 1949, Middleground won the Hopeful Stakes and came third in the Arlington Futurity.

 The following year, Middleground started the year with second-place finishes both the Withers Stakes and Wood Memorial.

 He then won the Kentucky Derby, only the second horse to win it with an apprentice jockey after his sire Bold Venture who won with jockey Ira Hanford.
 Five time Kentucky Derby winning jockey Eddie Arcaro had the chance to ride Middleground, but he chose to ride Hill Prince instead, who finished second.

 After the Kentucky Derby, Middleground finished second to Hill Prince after a rough trip in the Preakness Stakes, and won the Belmont Stakes.

 As a three-year-old he also won the Leonard Richards Stakes.

 In the 1950 Jerome Handicap, Middleground broke a bone in his foot and was retired.